Get in Touch

-Robin Brown brings 25 years of experience in consumer and business regulatory affairs to ADMA’s Code Authority with considerable experience in complaint handling and dispute resolution.
+Robin Brown brings 30 years of experience in consumer and business regulatory affairs to ADMA’s Code Authority with considerable experience in dispute resolution.

 He spent 10 years as the chair and chief executive of Australia’s national consumer body, the Australian Federation of Consumer Organisations.
 He also spent five years as an associate member of the board of the Australian Telecommunications Authority (AUSTEL) and oversaw its privacy study.

 Robin has been involved in the establishment of industry-specific dispute handling mechanisms in the banking, life insurance, health insurance and telecommunications sectors, including four years as a member of the Life Insurance Industry Complaints Panel.
 He was a member of the inaugural Banking Industry Ombudsman Council.
 In addition, Robin worked as a consumer affairs consultant including on reforms to the insurance industry and to government complaint handling systems

 In recent years Robin has been involved in efforts to advance consumer protection and competition regulation in a number developing countries.
 He instigated the non-profit Foundation for Effective Markets and Governance (www.femag.org.au) of which he is Deputy Chair.
 FEMAG works on consumer protection in developing countries with governments, industry and consumer organisations and consults in NZ and Australia.

 • Psychology Board Australia – ACT, Tasmania, Victoria – Community Member

 • Dental Board Australia – Community Member

 Former appointments include:

 • ACT Council of Social Service – President